dnanexus/dxfuse/README.md

 Add a property named `family` with value `mammal`
 ```
-$ xattr -w prop.family mammal zebra.txt
+$ attr -s prop.family -V mammal zebra.txt
 ```

 Add a tag `africa`
 ```
-$ xattr -w tag.africa XXX zebra.txt
+$ attr -s tag.africa -V XXX zebra.txt
 ```

 Remove the `family` property:
 ```
-$ xattr -d prop.family zebra.txt
+$ attr -r prop.family zebra.txt
 ```

-You cannot modify any _base.*_ attribute, these are read-only.
+You cannot modify _base.*_ attributes, these are read-only.
 Currently, setting and deleting xattrs can be done only for files that are closed on the platform.

 ## Mac OS (OSX)

 For OSX you will need to install [OSXFUSE](http://osxfuse.github.com/).
-Note that Your Milage May Vary (YMMV) on this platform, we are focused on Linux currently.
+Note that Your Milage May Vary (YMMV) on this platform, we are mostly focused on Linux.

 # Common problems